 A tip that every globetrotter should know before going on a ride…

-If you hadn’t ridden in a while like myself…prepare for a sore bum!
+If you haven’t ridden in a while like myself… prepare for a sore bum!
 But mainly, prepare to have the time of your life.